This Spring’s featured ingredient is Chocolate.

 Cacao was first ground by hand to make chocolate.
 Then wind-power and horse-drawn mills were utilized to speed production.
 These processing methods were costly, making chocolate too expensive a treat for the common man.
 Then the Industrial Revolution arrived, bringing steam-powered engines to chocolate mills to speed the processing of the bean, and chocolate became more affordable.

 Chocolate being sold to the populace at this point were hard “cakes,” made of roasted cacao beans ground into paste, thickened with various fillers.
-These cakes were then grated and mixed well with boiling water, sugar, and often milk and spices, in an attempt to emulsify the cocoa butter into the gritty, rich beverage.
+These cakes were then grated and mixed well with boiling water, sugar, and often milks and spices, in an attempt to emulsify the cocoa butter into the gritty, rich beverage.

 By the 1800s, innovations in chocolate abounded.
 Inventors sought to make chocolate easier to dissolve, filler-free, smoother, and less acidic and bitter.